shijithpk/twitter_list_mgmt/README.md

 tlm.add_to_list1_from_multiple_lists(list1, multiple_lists)
 ```

-**3.** **Remove users from your list who are in another list** — Let's say you have a twitter list that's a mix of designers and developers, and you want it to have designers only.
-You can remove many of the developers from it by getting a curated list of developers.
-Using this function, if any developers are in that list, they'll be removed from your list. 'list1' here is the list you own.
+**3.** **Remove users from your list who are in another list** — Let's say you have a twitter list on covid that's a mix of experts and journalists, and you want it to have experts only.
+Now you can remove many of the journalists from it manually, but you can also do it in an automated fashion by getting a list of science/health journalists.
+Using this function, if any of your list members are on that journalist list, they'll be removed. 'list1' here is your list.
 ```
 tlm.remove_from_list1_based_on_list2(list1, list2)
 ```